RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## First example

 Let's start with something very simple.
-Let's say we just wrote the function `identity`.
+Let's say we just wrote the function `t` for transpose.
 Using the widely used testing package `testthat`, one would like to write a test like:

 ```r